releafgroup/External-Facing-Business-Profiles/README.md

 ## How to run the backend

-1. In one terminal, you always need to have the following running: `mongod --dbpath path_to_directory_created_above`
+1. In one terminal, you always need to have the following running: `mongod --dbpath path_to_directory_created`
-2. If you just want to run the set of unit tests, in another terminal run the following: `npm run-script mocha_test`
+2. If you just want to run the set of unit tests, in another terminal run the following: `npm run_script mocha_test`
   - Now, in another terminal, run: `mocha test_want_to_run`
 3. If you want to actually use the BE with the FE, then you need to the following instead: `npm test`
   - You need to have this running the whole time you are using the website